asti2020/Dark-Kitchen/README.md

 ## Description

 We will be creating a dark kitchen react-rails app.
 Users will be able to log in as either a "Chef" or a "User."
 A Chef will have full CRUD capabilities, being able to create, read, update, and delete food (product) listings.
-Users will have partial crud capabilities: the ability to read listings, and create reviews.
+Users will have partial crud capabilities: the ability to read listings and create reviews.

 ## Requirements